Varicose veins are usually caused by weak vein walls and valves.

 Women are more likely to be affected by varicose veins than men.
-Research suggests that this may be because female hormones tend to relax the walls of veins, making the valves more prone to leaking.
-Hormones are chemicals that are produced by the body.
+Research suggests this may be because female hormones tend to relax the walls of veins, making the valves more prone to leaking.

-See the Health A-Z topic about Genetics for more information about how you inherit your physical and behavioural characteristics.
+See genetics for more information about how you inherit your physical and behavioural characteristics.

 As you get older, your veins start to lose their elasticity and the valves inside them stop working as well.

-Varicose veins may also develop during pregnancy as the womb (uterus) begins to grow.
-As the womb expands it puts pressure on the veins in your pelvic area, which can sometimes cause them to become varicose.
+Varicose veins may also develop as the womb (uterus) begins to grow.
+As the womb expands it puts pressure on veins in your pelvic area, which can sometimes cause them to become varicose.

-Although being pregnant can increase your risk of developing varicose veins, most women find that the condition significantly improves after their pregnancy.
+Although being pregnant can increase your risk of developing varicose veins, most women find their veins significantly improve after the baby is born.